nonescz/turris-user-docs/docs/hw/mox/serial-boot.md

 !!! warning
-    The procedure described on this page is for developers and really advanced users only and you normally shouln't be in a position to need it.
+    The procedure described on this page is for developers and really advanced users only and you normally shouldn't be in a position to need it.
     If your router works, **do not attempt to reflash it**.

 !!! warning